The Salute to the Salute festival happens every four years. The next Salute to the Sockeye will be October 2026.

 You will find information below on many commonly asked questions.

-Photo Credit: Dave Smith
+Photo Credit: Janis Smith Photography

 The 2026 Salute to the Salute festival will be open to Visitors each day from 8:30 am to 4:30 pm.